cotheca/docs/contributing/development-cycle.md

  - Development needs to be scalable at any point.
  - Have a proactive quality assurance strategy.

 ## Approach
 Given the particular requirements for this open source project, the best approach seems to base development operations on a fluid framework but drive it by a structured methodology.

 ### The Scrum Side
 Scrum, by definition, is an iterative methodology for project management.
 This iterative nature is what Cotheca focuses on for the Scrum Side of things.
 Development at Cotheca is driven by 2-week sprints.
 Not for rushing development, but for refining deliverables.

 There's no product owners or scrum master per se.
-However, scrum master tasks are in place.
+However, scrum master tasks are in place and all contributors are expected to update issues via comments, tasks, linking their branches and pushing changes into their branches.

 #### Sprints
 Most new feature development tasks are expected to be completed between 2-4 sprints.
-Quality Assurance tasks are expected to be completed in a single sprint so that it can be released with consistency as detailed in the [release cycle specs](./releases/release-cycle.md).
+Quality Assurance tasks are expected to be completed in a single sprint so that it can be released with consistency as detailed in the [release cycle document](./releases/release-cycle.md).

 #### Roles
 "Our" version of Scrum cannot implement the standard roles in Scrum, however, we implement the following roles:
  - **Contributor**
- Can be either passive (works at their own pace) or active (participates in the sprint).
- Does any of the following actions:
+	 - Does any of the following actions:
 		 - Participates in contributing into the repository
 		 - Participates in QA tasks
+	 - **Active Contributor**
+		 - Participates in the sprint
+		 - Becomes a passive contributor if none of the assigned issues aren't updated by the end of the assigned sprint.
+	 - **Passive Contributor**
+		 - Works at their own pace
+		 - Becomes an active contributor by having submitted at least a PR in the previous sprint and the current sprint.
+	 - **Lead Contributor**
+		 - Participates in contributing into the repository
+		 - Manages the Product Backlog (via the Development Board)
+		 - Reviews Pull Requests
+		 - Approves or Rejects Pull Requests
  - **Stakeholder**
- Does any of the following actions:
+	 - Does any of the following actions:
 		 - Pitches a product
 		 - Uses the product
 		 - Proposes features
 		 - Reports bugs
- - **Lead Contributor**
- Does the following actions:
-	 - Participates in contributing into the repository
-	 - Manages the Product Backlog (via the Development Board)
-	 - Reviews Pull Requests
-	 - Approves or Rejects Pull Requests

 #### Ceremonies
 There are no usual Scrum "ceremonies," due to the nature of the project.
+Actively the sprints are planned by assigning new items to the next sprint, and assigning or self-assigning assignees to the current sprint's PBI items (those in the "backlog" status).

-The only recurrent "ceremony" would be the Sprint Board publishing and Sprint Board closure.
+The only recurrent "ceremony" would be that before the end of each quarter, the corresponding iterations for the following quarter are added to the "Sprint" field of the Development Board.

 ### The Kanban Side
 Kanban focuses on an open and visual work load representation to keep track of work in progress and milestones.
 For so, it seems to be a very good match for the needs of the projects and the GitHub tooling.

-#### Boards
-All of the development process is driven by two boards:

-##### Development Board
+#### Development Board
 Contains all potential new features or bug fixes that contributors could work on.
-However in order to keep  at any time, at their own pace.
+As described above, there are some scrum methodologies around the Development Board, but overall it is a Kanban approach were contributors take on issues and update their status by moving from one column to another.

-See the [Development Board document](./boards/development-board.md) for more details.
+See the [Development Board details](https://github.com/orgs/cotheca/projects/2/views/1?pane=info) for more details.

-##### Sprint Board
-This is definitely a weird Scrum-Kanban implementation as it basically serves as the "active" development Product Backlog items that should be completed, extended, escalated, or abandoned during the current sprint using Kanban status and methodologies within a fixed Scrum sprint time allocation (2-weeks).
-Please note that PBIs in this board will trump any Pull Request outside the sprint contributors.
-The Sprints should be more oriented towards Code Reviews and Quality Assurance, but in order to add a sense of commitment, active contributors' work will be posted into the Sprint Board.
-See the [Sprint Boards document](./boards/sprint-boards.md) for more details.